-Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program - Provides grants which are federally funded for students with a 3.25 minimum GPA for those fully admitted to the Teacher Education Program.
-Recipients are required to teach full time for at least four years within eight years of completing their program of study as a (1) highly qualified teacher; (2) at a Title I school; (3) in a specified subject area (mathematics, science, a foreign language, bilingual education, special education, as a reading specialist, or other high-need field.
+Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program - Provides federally funded grants for students with a 3.25 minimum GPA and are fully admitted to the Teacher Education Program.
+Recipients are required to teach full time for at least four years within eight years of completing their program of study as a (1) highly qualified teacher; (2) at a Title I school; (3) in a specified subject area (mathematics, science, a foreign language, bilingual education, special education, as a reading specialist, or other high-need field).
+Failure to complete the teaching requirement results in grant being converted into a Direct Unsubsidized Loan.

-Federal Perkins Loan Program - Provides low interest loans to eligible students.
+Federal Perkins Loan Program - Provides low interest loans to eligible students until available funds are expended.